Sophie Zhang (whistleblower): Departure from Facebook

 Zhang was fired from Facebook in September 2020.
 She declined a $64,000 severance package attached to a non-disparagement agreement restricting her ability to speak publicly about Facebook issues.
 On her departure day, she posted a 7,800-word departure message to Facebook's internal message board outlining Facebook’s failure to combat political manipulation campaigns similar to the Russian interference in the 2016 United States elections.
 Anticipating Facebook's deletion of the post, she created a personal, password-protected website with a copy of the post, then distributed its web address and password to Facebook co-workers.

 Facebook suppressed the message on the internal board, then contacted Zhang's web hosting service and domain registrar to request and force her private website offline.

 Facebook criticisms

-Zhang pointed out several shortcomings in Facebook's management of such unauthentic political engagement on its services.
+Zhang argued that Facebook was not acting out of malice, but rather in slapdash, haphazard ways, concerned with self preservation and public relations.
+She pointed out several shortcomings in Facebook's management of such unauthentic political engagement on its services.